LMCF-IMG/Perinuclear-Actin-Analysis/README.md

 After these steps the picture of perinuclear actin filtered with Tubeness, Fig.2-right, is skeletonized just to get initial network of the actin in the cell before analyzing fiber lenghts and branchings.

-Since the data of actin is far from ideal due to noise, low contrast locally etc., before applying the next macro, Macro #2, it is necessary to edit skeleton manually with the help of the image of original perinuclear actin as a reference to correct for badly skeletonized parts (Fig.5).
+Since the data of actin can be distorted with noise, low contrast etc., before applying the next macro, Macro #2, it is necessary to edit skeleton manually with the help of the image of original perinuclear actin as a reference to correct for badly skeletonized parts (Fig.5).

 ![Fig_5_MIPOrig-Skeletons](https://user-images.githubusercontent.com/63607289/158555087-8676a740-0d32-4269-9957-d70a22b64f7c.jpg)